 K1 Main contactor (optional)

-F1 Semiconductor fuses (optional) 1)
+F1 F1 Semiconductor fuses (optional) 1)

-1) To keep the warranty on the SCRs, use semiconductor fuses.
+1) To keep i 1) To keep the warranty on the SCRs, use semiconductor fuses.

-Illustration 4.10 In-line Installation, Non-bypassed
+Figure 4.10 In-line Installation, Non-bypassed

 4.3.2.3 Externally Bypassed

 Non-bypassed models have dedicated bypass terminals, which allow the soft starter to continue providing protection and monitoring functions even when bypassed via an external contactor.
 Connect the bypass contactor to the bypass terminals and control it by a programmable output configured to Run (see parameters 4-1 to 4-9).